senzing-garage/docker-compose-demo/docs/docker-compose-kafka-db2/README.md

     export DB2_DIR=${SENZING_VAR_DIR}/db2
     ```
 ### SSH port
-If you do not plan on using the senzing/sshd container then these ssh sections can be ignored
+:thinking: **Optional** If you do not plan on using the senzing/sshd container then these ssh sections can be ignored

 :thinking: Normally port 22 is already in use for `ssh`.
 So a different port may be needed by the running docker container.